SpudGunMan/SpudGunMan/EQMap2/README.md

 # About
 This is a Earthquake Map Display for Raspberrypi Attached screen

+you can download alpha not currently its own repository till more testing done

 This fork adds additoional features
 - command line output
 - working clock